 Leigh Ann Jacobson * Chicago, IL

-Leigh Ann currently serves as Director of Alumni Relations and Annual Giving at Wilkes University, and previously served as a major gifts officer and director of the Parents Program at the University of Notre Dame.
+Leigh Ann currently serves as Director of Parent Relations and Giving at Lake Forest Academy, and previously served as a major gifts officer and director of the Parents Program at the University of Notre Dame.
 With more than 20 years progressively responsible fund development experience, she is recognized for moving organizations forward with proven management, values, and decisive leadership.
 She has enjoyed numerous strategic roles and opportunities in all areas of institutional advancement.
 Leigh Ann is an articulate communicator with extensive experience in presenting and discussing complex issues with senior decision makers.
 While most of her career has been centered in education, she has a broad knowledge of all nonprofit organizations, and serves on the local and regional AFP chapters.
 A graduate of Kings College and Arcadia University, Leigh Ann also holds a certificate in Executive Management from Notre Dame and the national CFRE.

 Gail Eubanks * Savannah, GA